sfzinstruments/DrumGizmo.MuldjordKit/README.md

 this fantastic sample library, and to all the DrumGizmo team that has been very kind making this kit available free for us.

+## Changelog

+### 9-July-2020

+- New stereo Sforzando version
+- Polyphonic Aftertouch feature for cymbals choke using E-Drums
+- The "Bleed" control in the stereo version is turned off by default (0), to lighten the polyphony/voices consumption within single instance of Sforzando.
+- Caution for .ariax multi version: Do not change volume and pan (CC7 & CC10) from your Keyboard/MIDI controller/DAW MIDI track, because it will modify all the ARIA Player's slots/channels simultaneously.

 [DrumGizmo website]:      https://www.drumgizmo.org/wiki/doku.php?id=kits:muldjordkit
 [Sepulchrum debut album]: http://www.sepulchrum.net/downloads/Sepulchrum-The_Gardens_of_Necropolis-flac.zip
 [Lars Muldjord]:          http://www.muldjord.com/